SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/statistics.md

 # View chat statistics

-The chat statistics can be used to improve the overall communication and agents’ performance, as well as shorten the response time.
+The chat statistics can be used to improve the overall communication and agents' performance, as well as shorten the response time.
 You can view them in the **Dashboard** tab in the **Chat** screen.

 ![In the Chat Dashboard tab, you have a section showing the statistics of incoming chats -screenshot][img1]